e-mail: bok@dhit.pl

 • They exhibit extremely high magnetic induction on the surface of the magnet,

-• Key role in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or very advanced devices.
+• Wide application in modern technologies – find application in computer drives, electric motors, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: